 Debra Wilson will “die” on top of the table –

 and everyone except Gregg will end up on the floor in a sort of kissing party (to put it mildly):

 It was easily the greatest panel of the whole Con.

-I tried to catch Fred Tatasciore once it was over (I love Freddie so much, he’s so wonderful and kind, and last year, my friends and I went to dinner with him, and we rambled about Dickens and Rob Paulsen and talked to each other in Cockney accents, it was fantastic), but he had to book it to another panel.
+I tried to catch Fred Tatasciore once it was over (last year, my friends and I went to dinner with him, and we rambled about Dickens and talked to each other in Cockney accents, it was fantastic), but he had to book it to another panel.

 I didn’t have time to feel too disappointed, because I met up with the friend I hadn’t seen since Thursday.
 We spent the next few hours talking and walking around the Floor, where we spotted Rob at the Nick booth, but he disappeared into the crowd before we could say hi.
 We both marveled at the fact that someone of his talent and celebrity (within his select genre) could just walk around without being recognized.